adahbingee/pais-mvs/README.md

 TMVS.exe -r input.nvm
 ```

-There 5 output files from reconstruction command.
+There are 5 output files from reconstruction command.

 `init.mvs` the input seed points from VisualSFM.